vasilakisfil/Introspected-REST/README.md

 ### 12.1.
 GraphQL
 [GraphQL](http://graphql.org/) is a data query language that was created by Facebook and released to the public in 2015.
-The specification of the query language is not tight to the protocol used underneath or the message format, although HTTP in combination with JSON is usually used.
+The specification of the query language is not tied to the protocol used underneath or the message format, although HTTP in combination with JSON is usually used.
 What is different about GraphQL is that **it makes the client's requirements and performance as a top priority**, regardless of the internal implementation of the data layer in the server.